-Derek S. Symer is director of nonprofits at AHT Insurance in Leesburg, Virginia, and a member of ASAE’s Finance and Business Operations Professionals Advisory Council.
+Derek S. Symer, CPCU, is a partner at AHT Insurance in Leesburg, Virginia, and a member of ASAE’s Finance and Business Operations Professionals Advisory Council.

 Many associations have cyber liability insurance, but they may not be familiar with all of its features.
 Check your policy to make sure you’re taking advantage of risk management tools included in your coverage.

 Most associations understand the need for cyber insurance as a risk transfer tool.
 The question is no longer, “Do we have or need cyber coverage?” but rather, “What does our cyber insurance policy cover, and what resources might be embedded in that policy that we can use proactively?”

 Unlike other insurance policies, which contain language that can remain unchanged for years, insurance coverage for cyber risk is dynamic.
 Cyber policy coverage changes rapidly to keep pace with new and emerging threats and to allow insurance underwriters to manage their financial exposure.

 Therefore, it is critical to review your cyber coverage regularly and to understand what tools are available in your policy.
 Cyber insurance offers many proactive risk management options and “throw-ins,” which are likely already embedded in your current coverage.
 You are paying for these tools, so why not use them?

 Here are three areas where you might be underutilizing embedded services, as well as important factors to consider before your association experiences a breach or hack.

 Do you know who to turn to in the event of a cyber incident?
 Do you know who to immediately contact when something happens?
 Follow some best practices to ensure you’re prepared to respond promptly.